-Combined Clinical and Research Training
+Combined Clinical and Scholarly Training

-Candidates for the Combined Clinical and Research Training Program in Cardiology will hold M.D. or M.D./Ph.D. degrees and have completed an internal medicine residency at the time of enrollment.
+Candidates for the Combined Clinical and Research Training Program in Cardiology will hold M.D. or M.D./Ph.D. degrees and will have completed an internal medicine residency at the time of enrollment.

 Learn more about training in clinical cardiology.

-Physician Scientist (four to five years)
+Physician Scientist (4-5 years)

 “Research First” Training